arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureMediaServices/HOL.md

 <a name="uploading-content-to-media-services" />
 #### Task 2 - Uploading content to Media Services ####

-In this task you will upload content to the media service already created using the Windows Azure Management Portal.
+In this task you will upload content to the media service already created using the Microsoft Azure Management Portal.

-1. In the [Windows Azure Management Portal](http://go.microsoft.com/fwlink/?linkid=256666&clcid=0x409), click **Media Services** and then click the name of the media service created in the previous task.
+1. In the [Microsoft Azure Management Portal](http://go.microsoft.com/fwlink/?linkid=256666&clcid=0x409), click **Media Services** and then click the name of the media service created in the previous task.

 1. Click the **Content** view at the top of the page and then click **Upload** in the bottom toolbar.